ThibaultChprn/FEM-python-Thibault_Chprn/README.md

 - ABAQUS: Structural analysis on example bridge structure.
 The system of interest is located here: [ABAQUS Bridge file](StructuralSystems/BridgeModel)
 - Study Chapters 9-12 from Chopra's book and Chapter 31 from Felipa on dynamics.
 Focus on modal analysis and results interpretation.
 ## Next Long-Term Steps:
+- Produce a structural analysis report on the bridge, including modal analysis in the form of a short progress-update presentation.
 - Compare ABAQUS results with Python template results (if possible)